jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Ankylosaurus.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Stun (Ex): >
-SpecialAbilities: Stun (Ex) The ankylosaurus's tail can deliver a powerful, stunning blow.
+    The ankylosaurus's tail can deliver a powerful, stunning blow.
 A creature struck by this attack must make a DC 23 save or be dazed for 1 round.
 If the strike is a critical hit and the target fails its save, it is instead stunned for 1d4 rounds.
 The save DC is Strength-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: